Observations at the hive entrance

 |

-During a nectar flow, bees may appear clustered at the entrance, disrupting take-off and landing of foragers, and many pollen pellets may carpet the landing board.
-The hive entrance is certainly too narrow and the grids should be spread to improve traffic flow | |
+During a nectar flow, bees may appear crowded at the entrance, disrupting the take-off and landing of foragers, and many pollen pellets may litter the alighting board.
+The hive entrance is certainly too narrow, and the entrance reducers should be opened to improve traffic flow. | |

 |